ArshiAAkhavan/shmem-bind/README.md

   // output is empty
 }
 ```
-you can also use the `ShmemBox::own` to ensure cleanup of the shared memory
+you can also use the `ShmemBox::own` to ensure cleanup of the shared memory:
 ```rust
 struct MyType;